crocs-muni/ECTester/docs/FORMAT.md

 ## Test runs
-By default test runs are output in a human readable format, however YAML and XML is also supported and can be selected by using the `-o/--output` option.
+By default test runs are output in a human readable format, however YAML and XML is also supported and can be selected by using the `--format` option.
+Also, prefixing the output file name when using the `-o/--output` option allows to output the same test run in different formats to different files.

+For example:
+`--format yaml -o default_output.yaml -o xml:output_file.xml -o text:readable_text_file.txt `